top of page

 Waikiki Beach, Waimea Falls, Waimea Bay

 Ten years later on my second visit to O'ahu, my husband and I took our 2½-year-old and stayed on the North Shore at the Turtle Bay Resort over Thanksgiving.
 Normally, I would say visit more than one island or location, but when you’re traveling with a baby or toddler, it’s easiest to stay put!
 We explored the North Shore including a luau at the Polynesian Cultural Center.
 We drove down toward Waikiki stopping at Waimea Falls and Diamond Head where Brady rode piggyback up the trail.
-But most of our vacation was spent entertaining a toddler, and all he really cared about was the beach, pool and playgrounds.
+But most of our vacation was spent entertaining a toddler, and all he really cared about was the beach, pool, and playgrounds.

 Later this year, I will visit O'ahu again with my whole family – my daughter’s first trip!
 We’re staying at Disney Aulani on the Ko’Olina Coast, an area of O'ahu I have yet to see!
 I imagine we’ll spend a lot of our time at the resort, but we plan to hit Waikiki to see the sites and ride an outrigger canoe, Waimea Bay to watch the surfers or swim if the water is calm, Hanauma Bay for snorkeling, and I’d love to explore the Kualoa Ranch, too.
 I wish we had time for Pearl Harbor, but with only three days on O'ahu and none of us being history buffs, it didn’t make the cut.